The flip map and involutions on Khovanov homology: Strongly invertible knots

 On the other hand, for the intravergent diagram $D_i$, $\tau_i$ is actually the same as $R_i$, the map induced by the planar isotopy that rotates $D_i$ through the axis by $\pi$.
 Denote the link cobordism corresponding to the fixed sequence of Reidemeister moves from $D_t$ to $D_i$ by $W$.
 The compositions $W\circ S_K$ and $S_K\circ W$ are isotopic rel boundary.
 By the functoriality of Khovanov homology, the following diagram commutes up to homotopy: which completes the proof. \end{proof}

 We expect Theorem \ref{thm si knots explicit ver} can be strengthened to a comparison result between the equivariant Khovanov homology from two types of diagrams.
 In general, an equivariant version of the invariant is desirable when the topological objects carry additional symmetries.
-In the context of Khovanov homology, Lipshitz and Sarkar \cite{lipshitz2024khovanov} constructed a $\ZZ$-equivariant Khovanov stable homotopy type for strongly invertible knots with intravergent diagrams using the machinery of Stoffregen--Zhang \cite{stoffregen2024localization}.
+In the context of Khovanov homology, Lipshitz and Sarkar \cite{lipshitz2024khovanov} constructed a $(\ZZ)$-equivariant Khovanov stable homotopy type for strongly invertible knots with intravergent diagrams using the machinery of Stoffregen--Zhang \cite{stoffregen2024localization}.
 This allows us to discuss equivariant versions of Khovanov homology for strongly invertible knots with intravergent diagrams.

 For transvergent diagrams, while an equivariant stable homotopy lift of Khovanov homology seems intractable at the moment, one can still consider the Borel complex where $Q$ is a formal variable of bigrading $(1,0)$.
-The cohomology of this complex should be thought of as a (Borel) equivariant Khovanov homology\footnote{A general chain model for $\ZZ$-equivariant Borel cohomology would have components from higher homotopies in the differential; in our case, they all vanish as $\sigma_t$ is an honest (not just homotopy) involution.} (cf. for example, \cite[Section 2]{lipshitz2016noncommutative}).
-This Borel construction is related to several invariants studied previously.
-When setting $Q=1$ in (\ref{eqn: Borel for transvergent}), it specifies to Lobb--Watson's refinement of Khovanov homology \cite{lobb2021refinement}.
-When setting $Q^2=0$, it specifies to Sano's involutive Khovanov homology for strongly invertible knots \cite{sano2024involutive}.
+The cohomology of this complex should be thought of as a (Borel) equivariant Khovanov homology\footnote{A general chain model for $(\ZZ)$-equivariant Borel cohomology would have components from higher homotopies in the differential; in our case, they all vanish as $\sigma_t$ is an honest (not just homotopy) involution.} of the strongly invertible knot.
+This Borel construction has recently been studied (in particular, proved to be an invariant of the strongly invertible knot type) in \cite{borodzik2025khovanov}.
+It specifies to Lobb--Watson's refinement of Khovanov homology \cite{lobb2021refinement} and Sano's involutive Khovanov homology for strongly invertible knots \cite{sano2024involutive} when setting $Q=1$ and $Q^2=0$ in (\ref{eqn: Borel for transvergent}) respectively.

-We conjecture that two versions of equivariant Khovanov homology for strongly invertible knots should coincide.
+We conjecture that two versions of equivariant Khovanov homology for strongly invertible knots from \cite{lipshitz2024khovanov} and \cite{borodzik2025khovanov} coincide.

 \begin{conj} The Borel equivariant Khovanov chain complexes from the intravergent diagram and the transvergent diagram of a strongly invertible knot are quasi-isomorphic. \end{conj}